ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Experiments

-\para{The effect of the normalization of the gradient on the performance.} We perform experiments to verify the effect of normalizing the gradient in our~\algo{}.
-Specifically, as described in~\cref{sec:method}, we normalize LoRA gradients to unit-norm before we use them to calculate the selection criterion.
-We perform the selection of data using our selection strategy with gradient normalization compared to the one without gradient normalization. \cref{fig:normalization} shows the performance of our~\algo{} with/without the gradient normalization on WebGPT dataset using Gemma-2B model.
-These results show that normalizing the LoRA gradients helps to improve the performance of our selection strategy.
-As described in~\cref{sec:method} our method will not favor the data points with shorter responses compared to the ones without normalization.
-Long responses with clear reasoning may sometimes be preferred by humans instead of shorter ones.
-Consequently, our~\algo{} with gradient normalization performs better.
-We have included additional results for the TLDR dataset in the Appendix in which normalization does not affect the performance by much.
+\para{The effect of the normalization of the gradient on the performance.} We perform experiments to verify the effect of gradient normalization in \algo{}.
+Specifically, as described in~\cref{sec:method}, we normalize the LoRA gradients to unit norm before computing the selection criterion.
+We compare our gradient-normalized selection strategy against an ablated variant without gradient normalization. \cref{fig:web_reward,fig:web_win_rate} show the performance of \algo{} with and without gradient normalization on the WebGPT dataset using the Gemma-2B model.
+The results demonstrate that normalizing the LoRA gradients consistently improves the performance of our selection strategy.
+As described in~\cref{sec:method}, without normalization, the selection criterion is implicitly biased toward data points with longer responses, as they tend to produce larger-norm gradients.
+Since longer responses with clear reasoning are often preferred by human annotators over shorter ones, this bias may appear beneficial; however, it conflates response length with response quality, which is undesirable.
+Gradient normalization removes this confound, ensuring that data selection is driven by informativeness rather than response length.
+We include additional results for the TLDR dataset in~\cref{sec:appendix}, where normalization has a marginal effect on performance, likely due to the more uniform response lengths in that dataset.